South Warner Wilderness: Flora and fauna

 The rich volcanic soils support dense stands of western juniper, ponderosa pine, Jeffrey pine, and white fir trees.
 At the highest elevations are lodgepole pine, whitebark pine, fields of sagebrush and bitterbrush.
 Many species of rare plants are protected in the South Warner Wilderness, a few of which are perennial wildflowers such as tufted saxifrage (Saxifraga cespitosa) and High Sierra phlox (Phlox dispersa).
 Annuals include Cusick's monkeyflower (Mimulus cusickii).
 A notable rare shrub is the native western black currant (Ribes hudsonianum var. petiolare), which grows in wetland/riparian habitat, blooms from May through July, and has less than five documented occurrences in the state.

 Wildlife include Rocky Mountain mule deer, also mountain lions, beaver, bobcat, coyote and martens.
 Black bears are very rare but present.
 The wilderness is on the path of the Pacific Flyway.

 Recreation

 Hiking is the most popular activity, both day hikes and backpacking, with fishing, horseback riding, snowshoeing, and cross-country skiing making up the remainder.

 Dramatic views from the crest include Mount Shasta in the west, Modoc Plateau to the north, Surprise Valley in the Great Basin in the east and in the south, the Sierra Nevada range.

 There are 79.2 mi of trails within the wilderness area, plus unmaintained pathways adding another 20 mi.
 There are eight trailheads surrounding the wilderness and five campgrounds.
 Pepperdine Trailhead offers corrals for horses and stock parties.

-The Forest Service and many organizations encourage the practice of Leave No Trace principles of outdoor travel to minimize human impact on the environment.
+The Forest Service and many organizations encourage the practice of Leave No Trace principles of outdoor travel to minimize human impact on the environment and wilderness.